Online Betting Sites » Minimum Deposit Betting Sites

 An R5 minimum deposit and minimum withdrawal of R5 (via EFT) ensures that it is the second easiest-to-use betting site on our list in this respect.
 It offers an R25 welcome bonus no deposit required in South Africa, which is arguably one of the easiest promotions available here, with players needing only to sign up and verify themselves for R25 cash and 50 free spins into their accounts without any kind of wagering requirements other than one 1x spin at odds of 5/10 (0.5).

 In terms of their sports offering, Hollywoodbets has the best horse racing coverage in South Africa – covering all of the major SA races, including the Best Tote betting.
 International horse racing is also well catered to, with betting available on races from the UK, Ireland, and Australia.
-Comprehensive PSL and rugby betting, including Springbok test matches and Currie Cup.
+Comprehensive PSL and rugby betting guide, including Springbok test matches and Currie Cup.

 3. 10Bet — R5 Minimum with Best Bonus-to-Rollover Ratio